LordUbuntu/bio-world/README.md

 ## Installation

 All you need to play the game is a Python 3 interpreter on your system.
 From there, simply run `python3 bioworld.py` and the game will go!

+## Lessons Learned

+I should start these projects sooner.
+I should have begun with a design instead of figuring it out as I went.